BIRD'S-NEST ORCHID

 Uniquely identifiable characteristics

 Habitat is woods especially those of Beech and yew on chalky soils, in deep shade.
-Sometimes grows with another 'saprophyte' and similar sounding plant, Yellow Bird's-nest, which is not an orchid.
-Also grows in mixed broad-leaved woodland and in Hazel coppices.
-Always where there is a deep overlay of leaf humous.
-Avoids conifers.
+Sometimes grows with another 'saprophyte' and similar sounding plant, Yellow Bird's-Nest (Hypopitys monotropa) (aka Monotropa hypopitys whichever takes your fancy), which is not an orchid.
+Also grows in mixed broad-leaved woodland and in Hazel coppices and always where there is a deep overlay of leaf humus.
+Avoids conifers and often grows on calcareous soils.

-The plant smells of honey, as well as being the colour tint of honey.
+The plant is reported to smell sickly or of honey, as well as being the colour of honey.
+It has but 2 leaves.

 Distribution